Aleem Ahmed MPA 2015 connects Ethiopian farmers with international markets.

 “Sloan was a great opportunity to gain the skills I needed to build organizations, and HKS helped me understand the global issues to address when working with those organizations,” he said.

 With Love Grain’s mission to connect Ethiopian farmers with international markets through a line of healthy teff-based products, Ahmed knew these skills would be crucial.

-Ricardo Hausmann’s class Why Are So Many Countries Poor, Volatile, and Unequal? helped Ahmed understand how to contribute to meaningful growth in low-income countries, and he cited Kesseley Hong’s Negotiations Analysis class as fundamental to learning how to create and share value among diverse stakeholders.
+Ricardo Hausmann’s class Why Are So Many Countries Poor, Volatile, and Unequal? helped Ahmed understand how to contribute to meaningful growth in low-income countries, and he cited Kessely Hong’s Negotiations Analysis class as fundamental to learning how to create and share value among diverse stakeholders.

 He drew heavily on these skills when creating Love Grain’s model, which benefits farmers by purchasing teff directly from them, not from traders.

 “According to our research, this will immediately improve farmers’ income by 25 percent,” said Ahmed.
 They also plan to provide farmers with improved seed and fertilizer on credit, which removes the upfront barrier of investing in quality products.

 “We believe this work will have two beneficiaries: teff farmers in Ethiopia who we partner with throughout the planting and harvesting process, and families in the U.S. for whom teff is a nutritious option among gluten-free grains,” he explained.
 “By keeping a large portion of Love Grain's value chain in Ethiopia, we are contributing to the long-term growth of the country's agricultural sector.”

 Now, a year after graduating from HKS, Ahmed is excited to be growing their product line and continuing to partner with Ethiopian farmers.